We have audited the accompanying financial statements of RESTILE

 appropriate to provide a basis for our audit opinion on the financial

 Basis for Qualified Opinion

-The company''s building and plant and equipment are carried in the
+2. The Company''s building and plant and equipment are carried in the

 In our opinion and to the best of our information and according to the

-explanations given to us, except for the effect of the matter described in the Basis for qualified opinion paragraph, the financial statements
+explanations given to us, except for the effect of the matters

+described in the Basis for qualified opinion paragraph, the aforesaid